frederic-perez/AmE-dictionary/data/dictionary.md

 __jumpsuit__ _n_ :two::hammer:
 __jumpy__ _adj_ Nervous, afraid that something bad will happen.
 __junction__ _Conjunction junctions._
 __juncture__ _n_ :six: A point in time, esp a critical one (often in the phrase at this juncture). _At this juncture, a president might say, the government must decide whether to go ahead with war or to try to solve things diplomatically._ A juncture is a joint or connection between two things.
-Originally used in the physical sense, it has broadened in meaning to refer to an often urgent decision-making crossroads. _At some point you and your partner will reach a critical juncture and have to decide whether to get serious or break up._ It can also simply mean "point in time." _She had never learned how to drive and, at this juncture, she knew she never would._ _Prep football at critical juncture._ _The game is at a critical juncture._
+Originally used in the physical sense, it has broadened in meaning to refer to an often urgent decision-making crossroads. _At some point you and your partner will reach a critical juncture and have to decide whether to get serious or break up._ It can also simply mean “point in time.” _She had never learned how to drive and, at this juncture, she knew she never would._ _Prep football at critical juncture._ _The game is at a critical juncture._
 __Juneteenth__ _n_
 __junior__ _adj_ :two: A person who is a specified number of years younger than someone else. _He’s five years her junior._ _My partner is 15 years my junior and I’m probably going to die before he does._
 __juniper berries__
 __juniper__
 __junk food__ _n_ _slang_ A high-calorie food that is low in nutritional value.
-__junk<sup>1</sup>__ _n_ _The "don’t touch my junk" uproar over intrusive TSA pat-downs._
+__junk<sup>1</sup>__ _n_ _The “don’t touch my junk” uproar over intrusive TSA pat-downs._
 __junk<sup>2</sup>__ _v_ :two::hammer: (junked) _Google is junking the app Google+._
 __junker__
 __junket__ _n_ _informal_ :two: An expensive trip paid for by government money or by a business for people they employ – used to show disapproval. _The championship game junket._